gitter-badger/mod_imprinter/README.md

 -
 **Imprint for legal websiteinformation spiced with extensive substantial 'Structured data markup'**

-Load the Imprinter modules on any page to a position, an article or in the sidebar.
+Load the Imprinter module on any page to a position, an article or in the sidebar.

 -
 ### Installation: